Sumba44/nuxt-ecommerce/README.md

-# dedfx
+# Nuxt.js E-commerce Project

-> My great Nuxt.js project
+Hello, this is my first project in Nuxt.js.

+## To do
+- Category pages
+- Filters
+- Login/Register

 ## Build Setup